 Helping Youth Live the Hard Times

-Time in the forest regardless of the weather is among my most favorite times of all.
-Whether hiking, snowmobiling, light-weight backpacking, or wilderness canoe trips paddling through the waters of Quetico Provincial Forest, at times I wonder to myself, how do I find my way?
-I’m not always sure where the correct path is, or the right trail, yet with experience, knowledge and a willingness to take a chance I find my way to where I’m going and back again.
+Regardless of the weather, time in the forest is among my favorite times of all.
+Whether hiking, snowmobiling, light-weight backpacking, or wilderness canoe trips paddling through the waters of Quetico Provincial Forest, at times, I wonder to myself, how do I find my way?
+I’m not always sure where the correct path is or the right trail, yet with experience, knowledge, and a willingness to take a chance, I find my way to where I’m going and back again.
 For our kids, such is not the case in their lives.
-They aren’t sure of themselves, they don’t have the experience and are easily shaken from their dreams, beliefs and confidence with the smallest of things.
+They aren’t sure of themselves; they don’t have the experience.
+They often abandon their dreams, beliefs, and confidence with the smallest of things.

-As an adult if you think about some of the difficult times in your life, I mean the really difficult ones where you just didn’t know what to do, when you were less than sure of yourself or unwilling to even dream some possibilities, you begin to uncover times that you can share with kids.
-Stories about choices, thoughts and how things turned out.
-The difficult times in our life are relatively short in comparison to the good times that we experience.
+As an adult, if you think about some of the difficult times in your life, I mean the tough ones where you didn’t know what to do when you were less than sure of yourself or unwilling even to dream some possibilities, you begin to uncover times that you can share with kids.
+Stories about choices, thoughts, and how things turned out.
+The difficult times in our lives are relatively short compared to the good times that we experience.

 What would be your advice?
 What stories about your difficult moments can you share with kids that will help inform their journey down the snowy forest road in the photo above?
-When I am up in the Canadian wilderness everything looks alike sometimes.
-One island or rock feature looks like the next one, yet I know that a wrong decision will cost me hours of time and a lot of energy, which I only have so much of.
+When I am up in the Canadian wilderness, everything looks like sometimes.
+One island or rock feature looks like the next one, yet I know that a wrong decision will cost me hours and a lot of energy, of which I only have so much.
 You learn to read fine details of landscape, direction, wind, and sky to help make an informed decision.